Best Ways to Get Around in the U.S. Virgin Islands

 Dollar rides or dollar taxis

-These open air, covered buses can be a bit tricky to the tourist.
+These open-air, covered buses can be a bit tricky for the tourist.
 Not all are $1, so check the fare before boarding.

 Schedules tend to be unreliable, running on “island time.”
-And buses only offer limited routes, so plan ahead if you’re depending on the use of public transit.
+And buses only offer limited routes, so plan ahead if you depend on the use of public transit.

 Rent a car

 This is a great option for getting around on your schedule.
 Renting a car is the only surefire way to ensure you get to the airport on time.
 But it can also be stressful.
 It takes a bit of time to adjust to driving on the left side of the road.
 Also, blind curves can be rather frightening to tourists.

 You should know: You can’t use a cell phone while driving.

 And now a word on ferries: Ferries fill up fast.
 Plan ahead, and arrive plenty early to avoid missing your ride.
 Or, on the other side of things, you could get stuck waiting for the ferry to board some last-minute stragglers.
 All the cruise ship passengers use ferries, so expect large crowds.
 St. Thomas is, after all, the busiest port in the Caribbean.

 Tip: Try to avoid popular departing times (such as the mid-morning ferry) if your goal is some island tranquility.

 And a final word of advice for those who tend to pack a lot: Don’t.
 Additional luggage (i.e., anything over one carry-on per person) is charged per piece for both taxis and the ferry.